paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 ### Placeholder Substitution

-Xfer documents may contain placeholders that are replaced with values at runtime.
+XferLang documents may contain placeholders that are replaced with values at runtime.

 ```xfer
 message 'Hello, <|USER|>!'
 ```

-## Xfer Element Syntax
+## XferLang Element Syntax
-An Xfer element may support up to three syntax variations: explicit syntax, compact syntax, and implicit syntax.
+An XferLang element may support up to three syntax variations: explicit syntax, compact syntax, and implicit syntax.
 All elements support explicit syntax, but the compact and implicit syntaxes are more concise.

 ### Explicit Syntax
 When using explicit syntax, the element is enclosed in opening and closing delimiters composed of outer angle brackets (less-than, `<`, and greater-than, `>`) and an inner specifier character.
 The content of the element is enclosed in the opening and closing delimiters.